robertosequeira/notes/git.md

   pick 94c9d8e Commit file 5
   ```

-Now to change the order of those commits you only need to change the order of the lines.
-Take into consideration that the rebase is going to pick the commits in the order they are specified (top-down) so from now "Commit file 4" is going to be the last commit.
+Now to change the order of those commits you only need to change the order of the lines and save the changes.
+Once you close the file the rebase will continue.

   ```
   pick 47d0ddc Commit file 3
   pick 94c9d8e Commit file 5
-  pick 4e42d63 Commit file 4
+  pick 4e42d63 Commit file 4 # THIS COMMIT WAS MOVED TO BE THE LAST ONE
   ```

+Take into consideration that the rebase is going to pick the commits in the order they are specified (top-down) so from now on "Commit file 4" is going to be the last commit.

+Finally you need to push the changes, if you branch was already published you will have to `git push -f` in order to update the remote with you local changes.
+If your branch was not publishe then you can `git push`.

 ## Remove a commit

-Same approach can be used to remove a commit
+Using the same approach you can [Start an interactive rebase](#start-an-interactive-rebase) in order to remove a commit.
+For example:

   `$ git rebase -i HEAD~3`